 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Fabales - Family: Fabaceae

-The pictures shown on this page were taken at Kenfig National Nature Reserve in South Wales in July.
+The pictures shown on this page were taken at Kenfig National Nature Reserve in South Wales in early July and near Llandudno, north Wales, in mid July.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.